Best App Store Screenshot Tools for Indie Developers (2026)

 A simple decision tree:

-- Need the full App Store set with localisation, fast? → SnapMonk.
+- Need the full App Store set with localization, fast?
+SnapMonk.

-- Are you a designer with strong brand requirements? → Figma (+ SnapMonk for localisation).
+- A designer with strong brand requirements?
+Figma (plus SnapMonk for localization).

-- Need a polished animated hero shot for the landing page? → Previewed or Rotato.
+- Want a polished animated hero shot for the landing page?
+Previewed or Rotato.

-- Have screenshots and copy ready, just need clean exports? → AppLaunchpad or AppMockUp.
+- Screenshots and copy ready, just need clean exports?
+AppLaunchpad or AppMockUp.

-- Already live in Canva and happy doing it by hand? → Canva.
+- Already live in Canva and don't mind doing it by hand?
+Canva.

 The honest take

-There is no single best tool.
-The right answer depends on (a) how much design work you want to do yourself, (b) how many languages you're shipping in, and (c) whether the screenshot set is part of a broader marketing push or a one-time launch artifact.
+There's no single best tool.
+The right answer turns on how much design work you want to do yourself, how many languages you're shipping in, and whether the screenshot set is part of a bigger marketing push or a one-time launch artifact.

 FAQ

 What's the fastest way to make App Store screenshots?
-For an indie dev shipping in one language: any of these tools work.
-For a multi-language launch: SnapMonk's auto-localisation is the fastest.
+Shipping in one language, any of these tools will do the job.
+For a multi-language launch, SnapMonk's auto-localization is the fastest by a wide margin.

 What's the cheapest tool?
-Most tools listed have free tiers.
-AppLaunchpad and AppMockUp's free tiers are the most generous; SnapMonk's free tier is 5 exports/month at 720p with watermark.
+Most tools here have free tiers.
+AppLaunchpad and AppMockUp have the most generous free tiers.
+SnapMonk's free tier is 5 exports/month at 720p with a watermark.

 Do I need a design tool to ship App Store screenshots?
-No. SnapMonk, AppLaunchpad, and AppMockUp are designed to skip the design tool entirely.
+No. SnapMonk, AppLaunchpad, and AppMockUp are all built to skip the design tool entirely.

 Which tool is best for non-English app stores?
-SnapMonk, because of auto-localisation.
-Other tools require manual translation per frame.
+SnapMonk, because of auto-localization.
+The others want manual translation per frame.

 Can I combine tools?
 Yes, and most indie teams do.
-Common pairing: SnapMonk for the App Store screenshot set, Previewed or Rotato for hero shots.
+The common pairing is SnapMonk for the App Store screenshot set and Previewed or Rotato for hero shots.

 Deeper comparisons